-corporation to prepare your return, that person must also sign the return as preparer unless he or she is your regular full-time employee.
+As a donor, you must sign the return.
+If you pay another person, firm, or corporation to prepare your return, that person must also sign the return as preparer unless he or she is your regular full-time employee.

 Third-party designee.
-If you want to allow the return preparer (listed on the bottom of page 1 of Form 709, if applicable) to discuss your 2007 Form 709 with the IRS, check the "Yes" box to the far right of your signature on page 1 of your return.
+If you want to allow the return preparer (listed on the bottom of page 1 of Form 709) to discuss your 2010 Form 709 with the IRS, check the "Yes" box to the far right of your signature on page 1 of your return.

 If you check the "Yes" box, you (and your spouse, if splitting gifts) are authorizing the IRS to call your return preparer to answer questions that may arise during the processing of your return.
-You are also authorizing the return preparer of your 2007 Form 709 to:
+You are also authorizing the return preparer of your 2010 Form 709 to: • Give the IRS any information that is missing from your return, missing from your return, Call the IRS for information about the processing of your return or the status of your payment(s),

-- Give the IRS any information that is missing from your return, - Call the IRS for information about the processing of your return or the status of your payment(s), - Receive copies of notices or transcripts related to your return, upon request, and - Respond to certain IRS notices about math errors, offsets, and return preparation.
+Receive copies of notices or transcripts related to your return, upon request, and Respond to certain IRS notices about math errors, offsets, and return preparation.

 You are not authorizing your return preparer to receive any refund check, to bind you to anything (including any additional tax liability), or otherwise represent you before the IRS.
 If you want to expand the authorization of your return preparer, see Pub.
 947, Practice Before the IRS and Power of Attorney.

-The authorization will automatically end no later than the due date (without regard to extensions) for filing your 2008 Form 709.
-This is April 15, 2009, for most filers.
+The authorization will automatically end no later than the due date (without regard to extensions) for filing your 2011 Form 709.
+This is April 16, 2012, for most filers.
 If you wish to revoke the authorization before it ends, see Pub.
 947.

 Disclosure, Privacy Act, and Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 We need the information to figure and collect the right amount of tax.
-Form 709 is used to report (1) transfers subject to the federal gift and certain GST taxes and to figure the tax, if any, due on those transfers, and (2) allocation of the lifetime GST exemption to property transferred during the transferor's lifetime.
+Form 709 is used to report (1) transfers subject to the federal gift and certain GST taxes and to figure the tax, if any, due on those transfers, and (2) allocations of the lifetime GST exemption to property transferred during the transferor's lifetime.

-Our legal right to ask for the information requested on this form is sections 6001, 6011, 6019, and 6061, and their regulations.
+Our legal right to ask for the information requested on this form is found in sections 6001, 6011, 6019, and 6061, and their regulations.
 You are required to provide the information requested on this form.
-Section 6109 requires that you provide your social security number; this is so we know who you are, and can process your Form 709.
+Section 6109 requires that you provide your identifying number.

 Generally, tax returns and return information are confidential, as stated in section 6103.
-However, section 6103 allows or requires the Internal Revenue Service to disclose or give such information shown on your Form 709 to the Department of Justice to enforce the tax laws, both civil and criminal, and to cities, states, the District of Columbia, U.S. commonwealths or possessions, and certain foreign governments for use in administering their tax laws.
+However, section 6103 allows or requires the Internal Revenue Service to disclose or give such information shown on your Form 709 to the Department of Justice to enforce the tax laws, both civil and criminal, and to cities, states, the District of Columbia, and U.S. commonwealths or possessions for use in administering their tax laws.
 We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.